Aloe kilifiensis

+Description

 This species is one of the acaulescent, spotted aloes, and it is easily confused with the other spotted aloes of East Africa - especially Aloe lateritia and Aloe venusta.

 The leaves of Aloe kilifiensis are up to 9 cm wide.
 The perianth of its flowers is noticeably constricted above its base, and it has an inflorescence of five or more branches.

+Threats

+It is threatened by the destruction of its habitat for agricultural purposes, and collected because of its flower's distinct coloring.